maisonml/maisonml.github.io/about.md

 ## About the Author of Maison ML

-**Dhivya Ravindran** was formerly working as a Senior Data Scientist in **BankBazaar.Com**, a neutral marketplace for financial products funded by the likes of **Amazon** and **Experian**.
-She also worked as a Senior Tech Engineer in **IBM Global Business Services**.
+**Dhivya Ravindran** has worked as a Senior Data Scientist in **BankBazaar.Com**, a neutral marketplace for financial products funded by the likes of **Amazon** and **Experian**.
+She has also worked as a Senior Tech Engineer in **IBM Global Business Services** and as a Chief Data Scientist in **Grandatos**.
 She is part of the pro bono Data Science and Tech team at **U.S.Digital Response** helping Governments (U.S. Federal/ State/ County) and Public Servants respond to the COVID-19 crisis.

-She holds an **Executive Programme in Global Business Management** from **IIM Calcutta**, a premier business school in Asia and also a **Masters in Industrial Engineering** degree from **College of Engineering Guindy, Anna University** in India.
+She holds an **Executive Programme in Global Business Management** from **IIM Calcutta**, a top business school in Asia and a **Masters in Industrial Engineering** degree from **College of Engineering Guindy, Anna University** and also a **Bachelors in Electrical and Electronics Engineering** degree.

-She worked extensively as a **Full Stack Data Scientist**- with wide expertise in data collection from structured, semi- structured and un- structured data sources, manipulating and crunching data for insights, building machine learning models and products, integrating the models into products and solutions, A/B testing, continuous monitoring and maintenance of ML models and solutions.
+She has worked extensively (experience includes ~5 years in Data Science and Machine Learning and 2 years in Software Engineering) as a **Full Stack Data Scientist**- with wide expertise in data collection from structured, semi- structured and un- structured data sources, manipulating and crunching data for insights, building machine learning models and products, integrating the models into products and solutions, A/B testing, continuous monitoring and maintenance of ML models and solutions.

 She has worked in **Fintech, e-Commerce, Product Tech and Banking** industries.
 She has worked both in MNCs and Start-ups.